zhyee/deflatejoin/README.md

 GOOS=windows \
 GOARCH=386 go build
 ```
-for darwin/amd64, darwin/arm64, linux/386, linux/adm64, linux/arm64,
+All other targets would be similar, also for darwin/amd64, darwin/arm64,
+linux/386, linux/adm64, linux/arm64, linux/mips64, linux/mips64le,
-linux/mips64, linux/mips64le, linux/ppc64, linux/ppc64le, windows/386,
+linux/ppc64, linux/ppc64le, windows/386, windows/amd64 targets,
-windows/amd64 targets, prebuilt zlib static libraries have been bundled
+prebuilt zlib static libraries have been bundled into this package,
-into this package, so you don't need to build it by yourself, refer to [zlib](./zlib)
+so you have no need to build it by yourself, refer to [zlib](./zlib)
-directory for details.
+directory for details, see also [osxcross](https://github.com/tpoechtrager/osxcross)
+(a toolchain on linux targeting for macOS) and [llvm-mingw](https://github.com/mstorsjo/llvm-mingw)
+(a toolchain targeting for windows on arm/x86).